kazualkazzy/LinkinPark-fan-page/README.md

 # Closing Notes:

-Developing this project first time I have used <strong>Bootstrap</strong> which I find was so helpful and capable to helper.
+Developing this project first time I have used <strong>Bootstrap</strong> which I find was so helpful and capable helper.
-Then I get a hang on grid system I thought to myself that is such a briliant thing and so handy for any website developer.
+Then I got a hang on grid system I thought to myself that it is such a briliant thing and so handy for any website developer.
-It helps so much with layout of page and it can be very mobile device friendly.
+It helped so much with layout of page and was mobile device friendly.
 For the further development of this project I would probably try to add more styling features such as zoom-in while image is clicked, sliding in heading of the page and maybe carousel for images to have an album not only couple images.
 I managed to make it work on all sizes of devices which I think was a challange for me and user was happy to see all the content on any device it has been tried on.